Engineers find fulfilment in federal roles

 Ryan Tannahill comes to the department from the private sector

 "I initially aspired to be an architect," says Tannahill.
-"But, since I lacked artistic abilities and still wanted to build stuff and excelled in math, it made sense to choose engineering."
+"But since I lacked artistic abilities, still wanted to build stuff and excelled in math, it made sense to choose engineering."
 After completing a degree in civil engineering at Carleton University, she landed a position with construction services firm EllisDon.

 Tannahill was in the private sector for 4 years when, ready for a change, she joined PSPC in 2020 and embarked on a diverse and exciting roster of projects.
 "I led and delivered the first rapid modernization project to fit up a federal office, as part of a national workplace transformation initiative," she remarks.

-She was asked if she wanted to continue with these projects or try her hand at others.
+Tannahill was asked if she wanted to continue with these projects or try her hand at others.
 "It was great to have a choice.
-I opted to broaden my horizons and go on another adventure," she explains.
-Tannahill was put in charge of a project on the "opposite end of the spectrum" from her previous work: a sewer system investigation at the Tunney's Pasture site, a campus of federal buildings in the National Capital Region.
+I opted to broaden my horizons and go on another adventure."
+She was put in charge of a project on the "opposite end of the spectrum" from her previous work: a sewer system investigation at the Tunney's Pasture site, a campus of federal buildings in the National Capital Region (NCR).
 "My team assessed components and critical areas to determine how to extend the system's service life."

-She now works on the Tunney's Pasture Redevelopment project, which aims to transform the site from a single-use federal employment hub into a sustainable and accessible mixed-use community.
-Her role involves managing the design of the roads and infrastructure, as well as engaging with the City of Ottawa and the public.
-"It's exhilarating to see the big picture, rather than just a small slice of the pie," she says.
+Tannahill worked on the Tunney's Pasture redevelopment project until January 2024.
+Her role involved managing the design of the roads and infrastructure, as well as engaging with the City of Ottawa and the public.
+"It was exhilarating to see the big picture, rather than just a small slice of the pie," she says.